Why Trust OMD?

 University of Alaska Anchorage (UAA)

-University of Alaska Anchorage is Alaska’s largest university, offering numerous online and hybrid master’s programs across fields like business, health, education, and engineering.
-Courses in UAA’s programs may be synchronous (having a set time) or asynchronous (no set time) to accommodate different schedules.
+The University of Alaska Anchorage is Alaska’s largest university and offers a wide range of online and hybrid master’s programs across fields such as business, health, education, and engineering.

-UAA students can often attend optional in-person sessions at UAA or partner campuses, but fully online paths are available.
-These online programs uphold the same high academic standards and accreditations as their campus counterparts.
-Graduates are prepared to enter impactful careers in Alaska and beyond.
+UAA students may attend optional in-person sessions at UAA or partner campuses, but fully online paths are available.
+These programs maintain the same academic standards and accreditations as on-campus offerings, preparing graduates for meaningful careers in Alaska and beyond.

 Featured Program: Master of Public Health (MPH)

-Duration: 42 credits (about two years of full-time study)
+• Duration: 42 credits (about two years full-time)

 Admissions Requirements: